KaspervdHeijden/dotfiles/README.md

 ## Dotfiles

-This repository allows for quickly setup the environment how I like it :)
+With this repository I can quickly setup a shell environment to my liking:)

 ### Installation

 Checkout this repository.
-From the home directory, add the following line to the `.bashrc` file (or `~/.bash_profile` if you use FreeDSB):
+From the home directory, add the following line to the `.bashrc`, or `~/.bash_profile` file:
 ```sh
 source <dotfiles-dir>/bash/bashrc.sh;
 ```